Long case assessments

 Eligibility criteria

-• Completion of at least one satisfactory ITA
+• Completed at least one satisfactory ITA.

-• Completion of the general physical examination assessment and
+• Completed the physical examination assessment.

 If unsuccessful at the external long case assessment, a trainee must complete an additional local long case assessment prior to re-sitting the external long case.